 How should I use rivastigmine transdermal (Exelon Patch)?

 Use exactly as prescribed by your doctor.
 Do not apply more patches or use them for longer than recommended.
+Your doctor may occasionally change your dose to make sure you get the best results.
 Follow the directions on your prescription label.

 This medication comes with patient instructions for safe and effective use.
 Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.